- From Short Trips to Traveling the World & Living Abroad -

 Many other Paradores allow you to stay in national parks and in the most interesting natural areas of the country.

-Regardless of the Parador’s date or style, they all are refurbished to a high standard offering all modern comforts, as long as they comply with protected building regulations.
+Regardless of the Parador’s date or style, they are all refurbished to a high standard offering all the modern comforts, as long as they comply with protected building regulations.

 The Hostal dos Reis Católicos in Santiago de Compostela is considered to be the oldest continuously operating hotel in the world, and one of the best Paradores in Spain.